gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 of the configuration will take place.

 TIP: **Tip:**
-We suggest a quick read through docker machine [`amazonec2` driver documentation](https://docs.docker.com/machine/drivers/aws/) to familiarize yourself with the parameters we will set later in this article.
+We suggest a quick read through Docker machine [`amazonec2` driver documentation](https://docs.docker.com/machine/drivers/aws/) to familiarize yourself with the parameters we will set later in this article.